walmartlabs/concord-website/docs/getting-started/processes.md

 }
 ```

-Only `entryPoint` parameter is mandatory.
-The `activeProfiles` parameter is a
+The `entryPoint` parameter is can be used to defined the flow to be used.
+The
-list of project file's profiles that will be used to start a process.
-If not
+`activeProfiles` parameter is a list of project file's profiles that will be
-set, a `default` profile will be used.
+used to start a process.
+If not set, a `default` profile will be used.

 <a name="variables"/>
 ## Provided Variables